Ceasar/Encyclopedia/src/Syntactic_category.rst

 A lexical category is (for class) any open class category.

-Lexical categories are "open class" meaning we can invent new ones.
+Lexical categories are "open class" meaning we can invent new ones (via neologism_).

 They tend to have meaning.

 Noun (N)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~